13 Chuck Roast Alternatives ( Declious and Cheaper)

 Tri-Tip Roast

-The best way to cook your tri-tip is to smoke it.
-See our favorite smoked tri tip recipe here.
+The best way to cook your tri-tip is to smoke it like a chuck roast.

 Corned Beef